esztermazi/Barber-Booking-Browser-Backend/README.md

-# Barber Booking Browser Backend
+# Barber Booking Browser

+# Backend

 A backend that trims data, not hair.

+# Frontend

+A front end that styles pages, not hair.